robertjkerr/Diver-Decompression/README.md

 ## Major dependencies

  - Java
- - Node.js
+ - Node.js and npm
- - node-gyp (installed globally) [requires C++ build tools (Visual C++ on windows) & Python (see https://github.com/nodejs/node-gyp)]
+ - MSVS Windows Build Tools and a Python2.7 installation (make sure to set your Python27 path and MSVS version correctly in you .npmrc)

-## Build instructions
+## Windows build instructions

-`scripts/exportDecoLib.bat` compiles and compresses Java backend into `/bin`.

-`npm install` to install local Node.js dependencies.
+Execute `build.bat`, which compiles the java backend, and builds the node modules.

-`npm run make` builds the application.
+Execute `npm start` to start the app.

-Build is located in `/out` folder as specified by electron-forge.